shakir85/utils/README.md

-Homelab machines config files (and potentially other scripts/stuff).
+Config files (and potentially other scripts/stuff/junk).